Mel Tillis: Later career and projects

 Following his heyday in the 1970s, Tillis remained a songwriter in the 1980s, writing hits for Ricky Skaggs and Randy Travis.
 He also wrote his autobiography called Stutterin' Boy.
 Tillis appeared as the television commercial spokesman for the fast-food restaurant chain Whataburger during the 1980s.
-He continued to record and have occasional hits through the decade, with his last top-10 hit coming in 1984 and his last top-40 country hit in 1988; like most country artists of the classic era, his recording career was dented by changes in the country music industry in the early 1990s.
+He briefly signed with RCA Records, as well as Mercury Records, and later Curb Records in 1991.
+His last top-10 hit was in 1984 and his last top-40 country hit in 1988; like most country artists of the classic era, his recording career was dented by changes in the country music industry in the early 1990s.
 He also built a theater in Branson, Missouri, where he performed on a regular basis until 2002.
 In 1998, he teamed with Bobby Bare, Waylon Jennings, and Jerry Reed to form The Old Dogs.
 The group recorded a double album of songs penned entirely by Shel Silverstein.
 In July 1998, Old Dogs Volumes 1 and 2 were released on the Atlantic Records label.
 A companion video, as well as a Greatest Hits album (composed of previously released material by each individual artist), were also available.

 The Grand Ole Opry inducted Tillis on June 9, 2007.
-He was inducted into the Opry by his daughter Pam.
+He was inducted into the Opry by his daughter Pam, and is the only person in the show's history to be welcomed into membership by their child.
 (In the 1990s, Pam became a very successful country music singer in her own right, with Top Ten hits like "Maybe It Was Memphis", "Shake the Sugar Tree" and the Number One "Mi Vida Loca (My Crazy Life)".)
 Along with being inducted into the Grand Ole Opry, it was announced on August 7 that year that Tillis, along with Ralph Emery and Vince Gill, were to be inducted into the Country Music Hall of Fame.